pravega/pravega-samples/scenarios/anomaly-detection/README.md

 1. Automatically, with some probability (as configured by `errorProbFactor`)
 2. Manually, by pressing ENTER on the console (if  `controlledEnv` is `true`)

+> Hint: To run the application on Flink, set the property `controlledEnv: false` in `app.json` configuration file (as there is no user input).
+Moreover, the input parameter `--configDir` should contain the absolute path of the configuration directory.

 ### Run the Anomaly Detector
 The anomaly detector is another Flink program.
 The program groups events by source IP address, and maintains a state machine for each address as described above.